 - Short stay by highly skilled migrants

-This scheme is limited to group employees in a key or specialist position who are employed by a recognized sponsor and work for a maximum of 90 days in the Netherlands within a period of six months.
+This scheme is limited to group employees in a key or specialist position who are employed by a recognized sponsor and work in the Netherlands for a maximum of 90 days within a six-month period.

 - Application in the context of an intra-group transfer